-Malaga and the coastal area are easily accessible by car, rail and bus and offer a number of large Supermarkets, which not only sell a fantastic variety of Spanish and international produce, but all of the goods you would find in the English equivalent.
+The coastal area famous for its beaches, nightlife and golf courses is a 35 minute drive from Alora as is the city of Malaga, home of Picasso, with its beautiful old center, many museums and international port.
+Easily accessible by car, rail and bus and the city also offers a number of large Supermarkets, shopping centers which not only sell a fantastic variety of Spanish and international produce, but all of the goods you would find in the English equivalent.
 Malaga also has a number of private schools, for those who wish, and a first class university.

 Inland are mountains, forests, open plains , lakes and abundant wildlife paradise for lovers of the the countryside.
 Due to the all year round agreeable cliate there is a wealth of outdoor sprots to enjoy including cycling of all types, climbing, hiking, watersports and equestrian activities.

 The history of this province has plated out in the lands between the sea and the mountains.
 Its capital was a witness to the economic and cultural boom of the western Mediterranean.
 The town known as Malaka by the Phoenicians was transformed into a prosperous commercial centre.
 After the Muslim invasion of the 8th century, the territory became Arabised and later became part of the Nasrid kingdom in Granada, when it underwent a new period of commercial and cultural prominence.